amadeus4dev/developer-guides/docs/resources/flights.md

 With the parameter `excludedAirlineCodes` you can ignore specific airlines.
 For example, there is a traveler who wants to travel from Berlin to Athens ignoring both Aegean Airlines (A3) and Iberia (IB):

 `GET https://test.api.amadeus.com/v2/shopping/flight-offers?max=3&adults=1&excludedAirlineCodes=A3,IB&originLocationCode=BER&destinationLocationCode=ATH&departureDate=2021-09-06`

+#### Interactive code examples

+Check out this [interactive code example](https://amadeus4dev.github.io/developer-guides/examples/live-examples/#flight-search-form) which provides a flight search form to help you build your app.
+You can easily customize it and use the Flight Offers Search API to get the cheapest flight offers.

 ### Search for the best flight option